-As set forth previously, the Fourth Amendment's provision against unreasonable searches and seizures protects federal employees, and the Fourteenth Amendment extends this protection to state employees.
+The Fourth Amendment protects federal employees against unreasonable searches and seizures, and the Fourteenth Amendment extends this protection to state employees.
 In O'Connor v.
-Ortega15 the Supreme Court set forth the parameters for property searches in the public sector.
-The case involved the search of Dr. Ortega's office, desk and files in connection with possible impropriety in the management of a physicians' residency program.
-The Court majority determined that Dr. Ortega had a reasonable expectation of privacy in his office desk and file cabinets but the state had a public interest in the supervision, control and efficient operation of the workplace.16 The Court directed that searches conducted by the public employers be evaluated under a "reasonableness" standard which balances the employee's expectation of privacy against the employer's legitimate business needs.
-17 Public employer video camera surveillance monitoring hallways, lunchrooms or other public areas would not be a violation of employee privacy under O'Connor because there is no reasonable expectation of privacy in those areas, but the monitoring of rest rooms and dressing rooms would appear to be a violation absent clear and specific notice to employees of the surveillance.18
+Ortega, the Supreme Court set forth the parameters for property searches in the public sector.
+This case involved the search of Dr. Ortega's office, desk, and files in connection with possible impropriety in the management of a physician's residency program.
+The Court majority determined that Dr. Ortega had a reasonable expectation of privacy in his office desk and file cabinets but the state had a public interest in the supervision, control, and efficient operation of the workplace.
+The Court directed that searches conducted by the public employers be evaluated under a "reasonableness" standard which balances the employee's expectation of privacy against the employer's legitipline.
+Pippinger claimed in a federal court action that the district director violated the Privacy Act by disclosing Pippinger's records to the staff members.
+The trial court and the court of appeals rejected this argument holding that the staff members "needed to know" the information to recommend a disposition of Pippinger's appeal.